-As a result of the TAS acquisition, we acquired an estimated \$55.5 million of federal net operating loss ("NOL") carryforwards and \$6.5 million of state NOL carryforwards.
-Our ability to utilize these NOL carryforwards to reduce taxable income in future years is subject to significant limitations under Section 382 of the Internal Revenue Code due to the ownership change in TAS on April 1, 2020.
-While we expect to fully utilize the federal NOL carryforwards before they begin to expire in 2031, a full valuation allowance was recorded against the state NOL carryforwards.
-We do not believe it is more-likely-than-not that we will have sufficient revenue-generating operations in those states in the future.
+As a result of the TAS acquisition, we acquired \$53.2 million of federal net operating loss ("NOL") carryforwards and \$6.5 million of state NOL carryforwards.
+Our ability to utilize these NOL carryforwards to reduce taxable income in future years is subject to significant limitations under Section 382 of the Internal Revenue Code (the "Code") due to the ownership change in TAS on April 1, 2020.
+While we expect to fully utilize the federal NOL carryforwards before they begin to expire in 2031, a full valuation allowance was recorded against virtually all of the state NOL carryforwards.
+We do not believe it is more-likely-than-not that TAS will have sufficient revenue-generating operations in those states in the future.